TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 # Takeprofit hub

 ## Version 2025.07.23.291 (23 July, 2025)
 ### Changes
 * Risk management module syncronization is improved.

+## Version 2025.07.21.664 (21 July, 2025)
+### Changes
+* Bug is fixed: it was possible to remove taker even if it was confugured as dropcopy for some other taker.

 ## Version 2025.07.16.668 (16 July, 2025)
 ### Changes